006 The Elizabethan Working Woman's Wardrobe

 The patterns are multi-sized from 2 to 28 (view sizing chart pdf).

-In addition, the package comes with extensive instructions: 90 pages of fully illustrated text, 3-hole punched for insertion in a binder.
+In addition, the package comes with extensive instructions: a manual with 90 pages of fully illustrated text.
 This includes instruction in advanced sewing and costuming techniques, appendices, sizing and measuring charts, a detailed bibliography, and an attractive cover insert.